basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/usage/writing-data.md

 }
 ```

-## Writing Data To KV Bucket With 2i Indices
+## Writing Data To KV Bucket With Secondary Indices

-There are two ways to add 2i indices to your data when writing into KV buckets.
-The first way involves creating a `case class` for your data and annotating the key and 2i index fields.
+There are two ways to add Secondary Indices (2i) to your data when writing into KV buckets.
+The first involves creating a `case class` for your data and annotating the key and 2i fields.

 In the following example, we create a data object called `ORMDomainObject`, annotate the key field with `@(RiakKey@field)`, and annotate the 2i field with `@(RiakIndex@field) (name = "groupId")`.
 Then we create a list of data, create an RDD with `val rdd:RDD[ORMDomainObject] = sc.parallelize(data, 1)` and write to a KV bucket with `rdd.saveToRiak(bucket)`.
-Note that `login: String` is just a regular data field, it is not a key or a 2i index.
+Note that `login: String` is just a regular data field, it is not a key or a 2i.

 ```scala